 The first generation of analytical solutions used classical relational databases such as Oracle, DB/2 (IBM) and SQL Server (Microsoft).
 These databases were mainly intended for use with transaction systems and stored data generated by business: customers, accounts, production.
 Since the specialized analytical systems were very expensive and rare 10 or more years ago, relational databases were also used by analysts for analytical purposes.
 Sure, these were not the ideal choice but data warehouses have tried to overcome their limitations with different optimization techniques.
 Soon it became clear that classical relational databases are simply not the right solution for analytics and specialized and dedicated analytical solutions took over.

 Right after Y2K, Netezza introduced a revolutionary design of an analytical appliance, completely shaking the market and established database vendors.
-Netezza’s solution was a bunch of low-cost MPP servers with fast interconnect that run database originated in PostgreSQL in Linux environment.
+Netezza’s solution was a bunch of low-cost MPP servers with fast interconnect.
+It originated in PostgreSQL in Linux environment.
 Voilà!
-The fastest, preconfigured and extremely cheap beast was created, it was more than 100x faster than relational databases and on top of everything it was superbly easy to use.
+The fastest, preconfigured and extremely cheap beast was created.
+It was more than 100x faster than conventional relational databases and it was superbly easy to use.
 In its time, it was kind of a technology miracle.
 I still remember one of our customer’s DBA saying: “It is against physics and impossible!”

-Soon other manufacturers tried mimicking Netezza’s approach with more or less good copies: Oracle with Exadata, HP bought Vertica, EMC bought Greenplum, and Microsoft acquired DATAllegro.
-In 2010, Netezza ended up under IBM’s umbrella as the industry giant caught the moving train at the last minute and thus protected its host computer market.
+Soon other manufacturers tried mimicking Netezza’s approach with more or less good copies.
+Oracle created Exadata, HP bought Vertica, EMC bought Greenplum, and Microsoft acquired DATAllegro.
+In 2010, Netezza ended up under IBM, as the IT giant caught the moving train at the last minute.
+With that they protected its host computer market.
 In the end, SAP joined this game with its HANA solution.

 The importance of big boxes was soon diminishing as the hardware prices steeply declined and capacity continued to grow rapidly.
 These conditions allowed for pure software solutions to appear – analytical databases that operated on any general hardware entered the market.
 This had various positive effects – database solutions became cheaper, the speed increased, and the standardization of hardware within the company was simplified.
 Some of said solutions are: HP Vertica, EMC GreenPlum, EXASOL, MongoDB.